-- (d) No aircraft engine shall be started unless there is a competent operator at the controls and the wheels are properly blocked or adequate brakes are set.
-Also, aircraft operators will ensure that propeller and/or engine jet wash will not be detrimental to structures or persons in its path. - (e) Aircraft will not be parked except in an area and in a manner designated by the airport director. - (f) All repairs to aircraft or engines except emergency repairs shall be made in spaces designated for this purpose and not on areas reserved for landing, taxiing or tie-down. - (g) No person or persons except airmen, duly authorized personnel, passengers going to or from aircraft, or persons being personally conducted by airmen or airport attendants shall be permitted to enter the landing area proper, taxi strips or ramps.
+- (ge) Aircraft will not be parked except in an area and in a manner designated by the airport director. - (hf) All repairs to aircraft or engines except emergency repairs shall be made in spaces designated for this purpose and not on areas reserved for landing, taxiing or tie-down. - (ig) No person or persons except airmen, duly authorized personnel, passengers going to or from aircraft, or persons being personally conducted by airmen or airport attendants shall be permitted to enter the landing area proper, taxi strips or ramps.
 This does not give any person or persons so excepted the privilege of unrestricted use of the airport.
-These privileges are confined to necessary use of this space in connection with flights, inspections or routine duties. - (h) Every aircraft owner, his pilots and agents severally shall be responsible for the prompt removal under the direction of the airport director of wrecked or disabled aircraft.
+These privileges are confined to necessary use of this space in connection with flights, inspections or routine duties. - (ih) Every aircraft owner, his pilots and agents severally shall be responsible for the prompt removal under the direction of the airport director of wrecked or disabled aircraft.
 Assessable costs incurred by the city in ensuring compliance with this subsection will be borne by the aircraft owner, his pilot and agents.

 Sec.
-10-2-8. - Seaplanes.
+10-2-8. - Seaplanes Air operations generally.